 I love this view from the family room.

 It is always such a thrill when your vision turns out even better than you hoped.
 I absolutely love my new kitchen.
+(Update - I bit the bullet and ordered the other two barstools - NOW IT IS FINISHED)

 So what do you think?
 Amazing simple transformation or what?
 I will do a resource post later this week.